AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/questionsForDiscussion/qfd-class-1.md

 # Class One - Questions for Discussion

+- [ ] What is a Capstone App?
+Why do we need one?
+Why are we starting to pitch about them now?
+- [ ] What are you struggling to understand about JavaScript, Node, or anything else?
 - [ ] Explain Flipped classroom vs Traditional classroom?
 - [ ] What are the Questions for Discussion meant for?
 How do you think they should be handled?
 - [ ] How would a successful student work through pre-lesson homework?